Gabriel-AlvesP/wwi/README.md

 ## Known Issues

-- update create/drop tables

-   1. FK's
+- barcode bigint should be a varchar

 ## TODO